adhar-io/adhar/README.md

 - Evolve your design as long as it doesn't break the contract
 - Easy Collaborate with business team, tech team on same platform

-**Business Team** - Business team involvement in transparent collaboration with the Tech team is crucial for designing and developing software products that align with business objectives and meet user needs.
+:moneybag:**Business Team** - Business team involvement in transparent collaboration with the Tech team is crucial for designing and developing software products that align with business objectives and meet user needs.
 By providing wireframes, prototypes, and detailed business requirements directly in the system used by the Tech team, businesses can ensure seamless communication and alignment throughout the development process.

 - Create the prototypes which are part of real application, no through away effort after handing over to developers
 - Involve in improving the user journey through out the lifecycle